Choochmeque/tauri-plugin-notifications/README.md

 - Firebase Cloud Messaging support on Android
 - APNs (Apple Push Notification service) support on iOS

+**Note:** Push notifications are currently supported on mobile platforms (iOS and Android) only. macOS and Windows support is not yet available.

 Without this feature enabled:
 - Firebase dependencies are not included in Android builds
 - Push notification registration code is disabled